There has been a lot of press lately about off-rolling and Ofsted issuing notices to schools and academies because of it.

 - Mid-year leavers: governors should be receiving reports on how many children have left the school in each year group.

 - Exclusion data: governors should be receiving termly data on internal and external exclusion and any new off-site provision or intervention that the school is putting in place.

 - Reduced timetabling: if the school decides to put a reduced timetable in place for any pupil, there should be a clear procedure in place and governors should be assured that staff are monitoring each case of this closely to ensure that it is only being done in the best interests of the pupil in question and that it is not in place for any extended periods of time.

-Using all this data, governors need to be asking questions about any odd patterns in student roll numbers and the reasons that students are leaving.
-Special attention should be paid to any reduced timetabled and dual rolled pupils, so that any pattern that could be perceived as off-rolling is discussed and challenged effectively.
+Using all this data, governors need to ask questions about any odd patterns in student roll numbers and why students are leaving.
+Particular attention should be paid to any reduced timetabled and dual-rolled pupils so that any way that could be perceived as off-rolling is discussed and challenged effectively.